-This twin centre holiday to the American Deep South starts in New Orleans, a city synonymous with jazz and then continues to Nashville, Music City!
+This twin centre holiday to the American Deep South starts in Nashville, Music City, and finishes in a city synonymous with jazz, New Orleans!

 New Orleans, famous for its jazz, Creole cuisine and the ‘big easy’ lifestyle.
 Bourbon Street is known for its extravagant carnivals and parades, the annual Mardi Gras in particular.
 The French Quarter comes to life at night.
 Revel in a giant street party with throngs of people dancing to the strains of jazz music coming from the numerous bars that stay open all night.

 Aside from the vibrant nightlife, New Orleans is a city like no other, full of historic buildings, interesting museums, friendly people, rousing brass bands and excellent restaurants.
 Embrace the Cajun culture and try the crawfish, cornbread and grits!
 You will be pleasantly surprised.

 Nashville - Mingle with locals and catch some lives performances by great names in music at the 3rd and Lindsey.

 New Orleans - Many a visitors love affair with New Orleans begins after a bite of these crusty hero sandwiches made from fresh French bread slathered with mayonnaise and crammed with fried Gulf oysters or shrimp.